freezer333/biotools/README.md

 ```

 ## 7c - mRNA Sequence Features
 This script will attach sequence feature data to many of the mRNA built from step 7b.
-The sequence features include organism name and exon positions
+The sequence features include organism name, mRNA description, and CDS data.
+Note - currently this script is limited to *Homo sapien* transcripts.

 ```
 $ python3 seed_mrna_features.py